LIslaam/model-free-opponent-shaping/README.md

 Where 'name' is the file containing the trained agent.
 Available games: "IPD", "IMP", "chicken", "random", "randIPD" (randomly generated IPD-like games)
 Opponents: "NL" (naive learner), "LOLA"
+Optionally include --seed (works on IPD, IMP and chicken only), and --append_input (appends payout matrix to state)

 The policy of the opponent is also saved within the output file in arrays [state (5 elements), probablity (5 elements)]